Daniel Schlereth: Pittsburgh Pirates

+Detroit Tigers (second stint)

-On June 24, 2014, the Tigers reacquired Schlereth from Pittsburgh in exchange for cash considerations, and was assigned to the Detroit Tigers' Triple-A affiliate, the Toledo Mud Hens.
+On June 24, 2014, the Detroit Tigers acquired Schlereth from Pittsburgh in exchange for cash considerations, and was assigned to their Triple-A affiliate, the Toledo Mud Hens.
 He posted a 4.50 ERA in 17 games with the Mud Hens.
 On January 14, 2015, the Tigers signed Schlereth to a minor league contract.

 Toronto Blue Jays

 On January 18, 2016, Schlereth signed a minor league contract with the Toronto Blue Jays.
-He was released on June 30.
+In 15 games for the Double-A New Hampshire Fisher Cats, he registered an 0-2 record and 4.32 ERA with 11 strikeouts across 16 2/3 innings pitched.
+Schlereth was released by the Blue Jays organization on June 30.